-General FAQs for Docker accounts
+FAQs on Docker accounts

 What is a Docker ID?

-A Docker ID is a username for your Docker account that lets you access Docker products.
-To create a Docker ID, you need an email address or you can sign up with your social or GitHub accounts.
 Your Docker ID must be between 4 and 30 characters long, and can only contain numbers and lowercase letters.
 You can't use any special characters or spaces.

 What if my Docker ID is taken?

-All Docker IDs are first-come, first-served except for companies that have a US Trademark on a username.
 If you have a trademark for your namespace, Docker Support can retrieve the Docker ID for you.

 What's an organization name or namespace?